ibm-cloud-docs/discovery-data/connect.md

 Use this option to upload data you have stored locally.
 Only documents supported by {{site.data.keyword.discovery-data_short}} are crawled; all others are ignored.
 {: shortdesc}

-See [Supported document types](/docs/services/discovery-data?topic=discovery-data-collections#collections) for the list of available data sources you can use to create collections and the file size limit.
-After the upload begins, you are directed to the [Collection overview](/docs/services/discovery-data?topic=discovery-data-collection-overview#collection-overview), which updates as documents are added to the collection.
+See [Configuring data sources](/docs/services/discovery-data?topic=discovery-data-data-sources#data-sources) for the list of supported data sources you can use to create collections.
+After the upload begins, the **Overview** tab opens and updates as documents are added to the collection.

-## Configuring document level security
+## About document level security
 {: #configuredls}

 Document level security enables you to leverage the security settings from your source documents to control the search results returned to different users, and it is supported in the Box, SharePoint OnPrem, SharePoint Online, and Windows File System data sources.
 To enable document level security, you need to configure these components:

-- Enable document level security for your collection See [Enable Document Level Security for SharePoint OnPrem](/docs/services/discovery-data?topic=discovery-data-connectsp_op#connectsp_op) for a description of the feature in the SharePoint OnPrem data source.
-See [Enable Document Level Security for SharePoint Online](/docs/services/discovery-data?topic=discovery-data-connectsp#connectsp) for a description of the feature in this data source.
-Consult [Enable Document Level Security for Windows File System](/docs/services/discovery-data?topic=discovery-data-windowsfilesystemconnect#windowsfilesystemconnect) for a description of the feature in this data source and the information required to configure the crawler.
+- Enable document level security for your collection.
+  For a description of the feature in the SharePoint OnPrem data source, see [Enable Document Level Security for SharePoint OnPrem](/docs/services/discovery-data?topic=discovery-data-configuresp_op#configuresp_op).
+For a description of the feature in SharePoint Online, see [Enable Document Level Security for SharePoint Online](/docs/services/discovery-data?topic=discovery-data-configuresp#configuresp).
+For a description of the feature in Windows File System and the information required to configure a collection, consult [Enable Document Level Security for Windows File System](/docs/services/discovery-data?topic=discovery-data-configurewindowsfilesystem#configurewindowsfilesystem).
-- Configure document level security parameters for your [SharePoint Online collection](/docs/services/discovery-data?topic=discovery-data-connectsp#connectsp), [SharePoint OnPrem collection](/docs/services/discovery-data?topic=discovery-data-connectsp_op#connectsp_op), or [Windows File System collection](/docs/services/discovery-data?topic=discovery-data-windowsfilesystemconnect#windowsfilesystemconnect).
+- Configure document level security parameters for your [SharePoint Online collection](/docs/services/discovery-data?topic=discovery-data-configuresp#configuresp), [SharePoint OnPrem collection](/docs/services/discovery-data?topic=discovery-data-configuresp_op#configuresp_op), or [Windows File System collection](/docs/services/discovery-data?topic=discovery-data-configurewindowsfilesystem#configurewindowsfilesystem).
   Document level security configuration options are visible when document level security is enabled in your collection configuration.
-- Create {{site.data.keyword.discovery-data_short}} users that match the users available on the source system
+- Create {{site.data.keyword.discovery-data_short}} users that match the users available on the source system.
-- Associate users with your {{site.data.keyword.discovery-data_short}} instance
+- Associate users with your {{site.data.keyword.discovery-data_short}} instance.

 {{site.data.keyword.discovery-data_short}} only supports pre-filtering.
 Pre-filtering involves replicating the document's source ACL at crawl time into the index and relying on the search engine to compare user credentials to the replicated document ACLs. {{site.data.keyword.discovery-data_short}} performs the best when documents are pre-filtered and when you control which documents you add to the index.
 However, it is difficult to model all of the security policies of the various back-end sources in the index and implement comparison logic uniformly.
 Also, pre-filtering is not as responsive to any changes that might occur in the source ACLs after the most recent crawl.
 {: note}